hluk/CopyQ/docs/scripting.rst

 advantage of the scripting interface the application provides.
-This is accessible on command line as ``copyq eval SCRIPT`` or ``copyq -e SCRIPT`` where ``SCRIPT`` is string containing commands written in JavaScript-similar scripting language (Qt Script is ECMAScript scripting language, currently equivalent to ES5).
+This is accessible on command line as ``copyq eval SCRIPT`` or ``copyq -e SCRIPT`` where ``SCRIPT`` is string containing commands written in JavaScript-similar scripting language (see :ref:`scripting-api`).

 Every command line option is available as function in the scripting interface.
 Command ``copyq help tab`` can be written as